 Solving dog behavior problems starts with the human.

 Solving your dog’s behavior problems begins by understanding your individual pet.
 Understanding starts by first realizing that your best friend is not a human.
 Your dog is just being a dog.
-To be most effective in controlling a dog’s behavior, one should accept the dog for what it is, a dog.
+To be most effective in controlling your dog’s behavior, you need to accept the dog for what it is, a dog.
 This includes accepting the dog’s behavior as normal behavior for that individual pet.

-Once you accept your dog as a dog, you must decide if you are willing to change your behavior and how you interact with your pet. dedicating the resources to changing behavior is a serious decision and sometimes need buy in from the entire household.
+Once you accept your dog as a dog, you’ll need to decide if you are willing to change.
+Are you willing to change your behavior and how you interact with your pet.
+Dedicating the resources needed to change your dogs behavior is a serious decision.
+It’s best if you can get the entire household involved in the project.
+I always think of this the same as implementing a Total Quality Management program in a business, it works best when everyone is on board.

 Humans are the ones who control the dog’s environment and therefore it’s humans who must accept the responsibility for teaching and maintaining the behaviors we desire.
-Try not to be one of those owners that sometimes display inappropriate aggression.
+Try not to be one of those owners that sometimes display inappropriate behavior (aggression.)

 The first thing we must understand when dealing with dog behavior problems is that they are perfectly normal behaviors for the dog.
 As far as the dog is concerned, it doesn’t have a behavior problem.
 Your pet is just trying to adapt to its environment.